SeldonIO/seldon-core/doc/source/analytics/log_level.md

 The change can be done by setting the `SELDON_LOG_LEVEL` environment variable in the respective container.

-For example, to set it in the Seldon Engine, you would do it as follows:
+For example, to set it in each container running with the python wrapper, you would do it as follows by adding the environment variable SELDON_LOG_LEVEL to the containers running images wrapped by the python wrapper:

 ```
 ...
 "spec": {
   "containers": [
       {
+          "name": "mymodel",
+          "image": "x.y:123",
           "env": [
               {
                   "name": SELDON_LOG_LEVEL,